QionglingLi/LifespanGradient/README.md

 **2.Compute spectrum distribution measures**
 The mean width across terms and Spearman’s correlation for each group and each inidividal were computed to meausre the distribution of the cognitive spectrum distribution ([code]()).

-**3.Distribution analyses**
+**3.Statistical analyses**
 The mean width across terms and Spearman’s correlation differences among stages were tested using the non-parametric Kruskal-Wallis test ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/E_CognitiveSpectrumAnalysis/Stat_terms.m)).

 ## VI.
 Validation analyses
-Several sensitivity analyses were conducted to test the robustness and reliability of the optimized models referred to [our prior study](https://www.biorxiv.org/content/10.1101/2023.09.12.557193v3.full).
-**1.Stricter head motion threshold analysis**
+Several sensitivity analyses were conducted to test the robustness and reliability of the optimized models referred to [our prior study](https://www.biorxiv.org/content/10.1101/2023.09.12.557193v3.full), including [1] Stricter head motion threshold analysis; [2] Bootstrap resampling analysis; [3] Split-half replication analysis; [4] Leave-one-site-out analysis; [5] Balanced resampling analysis.
-To minimize the influence of head motion, we replicated the main analysis via data from 24,494 participants with a stricter motion threshold (mFD<0.2mm).

-**2.Bootstrap resampling analysis**
-To assess the potential effects of sampling, we performed 1,000 bootstrap resampling iterations.

-**3.Split-half replication analysis**
-To evaluate the reproducibility of our results, we implemented a split-half replication strategy.

-**4.Leave-one-site-out analysis**
-To examine the potential influence of specific sites, we performed leave-one-site-out analyses.

-**5.Balanced resampling analysis**
-To address biases from unbalanced sample sizes and site distributions across age groups, we employed a balanced resampling approach (1,000 times).

 ## References
 [1]